On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: On the geometry of the slice

 If we set $C = \left(

 \right)$, then the diagram~$(\ref{diagram:equiv_diagram})$ becomes commutative.
-Therefore $\rho$ is $\tau_2$-equivariant. \end{proof}
+Therefore $\rho$ is $\tau$-equivariant. \end{proof}

-\begin{remark} Lemma \ref{lemma:tau_equiv_contains_abelian} does not hold for three--fold branched covers of $S^3$.
-As shown below, for the trefoil knot in $S^3$ there exists an abelian representation of $\pi_1(\Sigma_3)$ which is not $\tau_3$-equivariant. \end{remark}
+\begin{remark} Lemma~\ref{lemma:tau_equiv_contains_abelian} does not hold for $3$--fold branched covers of $S^3$.
+As shown below, for the trefoil knot in $S^3$ there exists an abelian representation of $\pi_1(\Sigma_3)$ which is not $\tau$-equivariant. \end{remark}

 \begin{proposition} Let $K$ be the left hand trefoil knot in $S^3$.
-The set $R^{\mathrm{ab}}(\Sigma_3)$ is not contained in $R^{\tau_3}(\Sigma_3)$. \end{proposition}
+The set $R^{\mathrm{ab}}(\Sigma_3)$ is not contained in $R^{\tau}(\Sigma_3)$. \end{proposition}

-To show Proposition~\ref{prop:abelian_but_not_equivalent}, we consider the diagram of the left hand trefoil and the Heegaard splitting associated to the Seifert surface depicted in Figure~\ref{fig:Seifert_trefoil}.
-We fix a spine as in Figure~\ref{fig:Seifert_trefoil}.
-The Seifert matrix is given by the following matrix
+To show Proposition~\ref{prop:abelian_but_not_equivalent}, we consider regular Seifert surface $S$ of the left hand trefoil depicted in Figure~\ref{fig:Seifert_trefoil}.
+We fix a spine of $S$ as in Figure~\ref{fig:Seifert_trefoil}.
+Then the Seifert matrix is given by the following matrix

-We decompose $S^3$ into two handle bodies as in Figure~\ref{fig:Heegaard_trefoil}.
-Each attaching circle of two--handles intersects with the boundaries of meridian circles of one--handles at only one point in this Heegaard splitting.
-The Morse complex $C_*^{Morse}(S^3;\Z)$ is obtained by the Heegaard splitting.
-The boundary operator $\partial_2 : C_2^{Morse}(S^3;\Z) \to C_1^{Morse}(S^3;\Z)$ is expressed as the identity matrix.
-The relations in Lin's presentation are given by
+Now we consider the Heegaard splitting $\overline{S^3 \setminus N(S)} \cup N(S)$ associated to $S$ as in Figure~\ref{fig:Heegaard_trefoil}.
+Each attaching circle of $2$-handles intersects with the boundaries of meridian disks of $1$-handles at only one point in this Heegaard splitting.
+In this setting, the boundary operator from $C^{\hbox{ Morse}}_2(S^3;\Z)$ to $C^{\hbox{ Morse}}_1(S^3;\Z)$ is expressed as the identity matrix (see Remark~\ref{remark:matrix_T_identity}).
+The relations in the Lin presentation for $S$ are given by

 Hence, by Lemma~\ref{lemma:presentation_for_Sigma_n}, a presentation of $\pi_1(\Sigma_3)$ is given by

 This presentation is reduced as

 About another method to obtain this presentation, for example see~\cite[Chapter 10]{Rolfsen}.